ST MALO TO NICE CHALLENGE

 1600KM, 10 FULL DAYS OF RIDING, CLIMBING AROUND 19,500 METRES

 The route described in France en Velo takes you around Mont Ventoux, with the option to take an extra day and cycle the 26km each way from Sault to the peak and back if you want to.
 To us it seemed a shame to go so close to such an amazing and iconic place without actually giving riders the option to make the climb, so we've tweaked things slightly.
 The Bédoin side is considered the middle route in terms of difficulty, but it’s the only logical way to incorporate the climb into the official route with as little disruption as possible.
-So we ride through Carpentras and Bédoin, and then on up to Chalet Reynard and continue on to the summit, before descending back to Chalet Reynard and down to Sault, where we're back on the official route.
+So we ride through Carpentras to Bédoin, where we stay the night, and then the following morning we climb up to Chalet Reynard and continue on to the summit of Mont Ventoux, before descending back to Chalet Reynard and down to Sault, where we're back on the official route.
 Clients have the option to either cycle right to the top; to cycle as far as Chalet Reynard, 7km from the top; or if they really don't want to make the climb, to ride in the minibus.
 People usually stop to pay their respects to Tommy Simpson at his memorial on the way back down.

 ARRIVAL DAY